All about Speed Skating Canada, World Speed Skating Championships and the Best Canadian Skaters

 Since those times, skating has become a global love.
-People all over the world enjoy this kind of sport, be it by going in for skating, or watching skating competitions on TV.
+People all over the world enjoy this kind of sport, be it by going in for skating, scoring tickets to World Cup 2015, or watching skating competitions on TV.

 The first known speed skating competition in the world took place in the Netherlands in 1676.
 However, the official skating tournament took place only in 1863.
 The first venue was the city of Oslo.
 The first World Cup took place in 1889.
 Then, in addition to the competition host Netherlands, athletes and national teams from England, the USA and Russia also performed.